synfinatic/3DPrinting/3D_Printing/FlashforgeCreatorDragon/README.md

  1. Add a [Nevermore](https://github.com/nevermore3d/Nevermore_Micro) carbon filter
     to deal with the VOCs from printing ABS.
  1. Add a chamber heater (TODO)
- 1. Add a bed leveling probe to allow for [bed mesh leveling](https://www.klipper3d.org/Bed_Mesh.html)
+ 1. Add a bed leveling SuperPINDA probe to allow for [bed mesh leveling](https://www.klipper3d.org/Bed_Mesh.html)
+ 1. Add support for an ADXL345 for [Resonance Tuning](https://www.klipper3d.org/Measuring_Resonances.html)

 I couldn't find any existing projects/hacks to upgrade the extruder/hotend so I decided to create my own.
 I settled on the [Phaetus Dragon](https://www.phaetus.com/dragon-st/)